In this article, guest contributor Molly Brown shares her tips on attention seeking cats!

 What should I do?

 While cats do not require as much attention as dogs, you should try and allocate roughly half an hour dedicated to playing with your furry friend.
 They may have some favourite toys, enjoy being brushed, or be fond of a stroke.
 Having a specific time each day where this happens can help them feel at ease.

 Try not to reinforce behaviour that is attention-seeking and annoying.
 If you are happy to give them affection every time they jump on your lap, this is fine, as long as you are aware it will happen again!
 However, it is best to ignore cats when they are demanding attention in a destructive or annoying way, and reward them when they act appropriately (discouraging this behaviour from happening again).

-Our feline friends can be easily stressed with change and become attention seeking cats, but with the proper care and love, they will become their pawsitive selves again!
+Change can cause felines to become stressed and turn into attention seeking cats, but with the proper care and love, they will become their pawsitive selves again!